Brain fog uncovered 😵💫 : Why you can't think straight (and what actually helps)

 Active vs Passive screen use

-The Sleep Debt 😴💤
+The sleep debt 😴💤

 Poor sleep hinders attention, memory, and executive function[2].
 Your brain needs sleep to: